FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Related Work

 \section{Related Work}

-Existing FL approaches can be roughly categorized into model-heterogeneous and model-homogeneous methods based on their ability to handle model heterogeneity.
+Existing FL methods can be broadly categorized into model-heterogeneous and model-homogeneous methods.

-\textbf{Model-Heterogeneous FL method} handles both heterogeneous local models and sample distributions.
-Due to the heterogeneity of local models, it is not feasible to aggregate all their parameters.
-Thus, most of the studies turns to aggregate client knowledge (\textit{e.g.}, representations \cite{makhija2022architecture}, logits \cite{itahara2021distillation}, small-models \cite{yi2024federated,wu2024fiarse}, classifiers \cite{liang2020think}, or prototypes \cite{tan2022fedproto,yi2023fedgh,huang2023rethinking,zhang2024prototype,wang2024taming}).
-For example, DS-FL \cite{itahara2021distillation} designs a logit aggregation strategy that integrates the local logits from different clients into the global logit on the server.
+\textbf{Model-heterogeneous FL method} handles heterogeneity in both local models and sample distributions.
+Due to model heterogeneity across clients, direct parameter aggregation is not feasible.
+Thus, most studies have explored various forms of client knowledge.
+For example, DS-FL \cite{itahara2021distillation} integrates the local logits from different clients into the global logit on the server.
 FedHeNN \cite{makhija2022architecture} aligns the representations extracted by distinct local models using a common representation alignment dataset.
 LG-FedAvg \cite{liang2020think} aggregates the classifiers from distinct clients on the server.
-FedProto \cite{tan2022fedproto}, FPL \cite{huang2023rethinking}, FedGH \cite{yi2023fedgh}, and FedTGP \cite{zhang2024fedtgp} treat prototypes as a form of client knowledge.
-Specifically, FedProto \cite{tan2022fedproto} averages the local prototypes of each category across clients.
-FPL employs a clustering strategy to derive unbiased global prototypes, and FedTGP optimizes trainable global prototypes dynamically.
-Moreover, FedGH \cite{yi2023fedgh} utilizes the prototypes from multiple clients to train the global classifier on the server.
-Additionally, several studies \cite{Zhu2021Data,Wu2022Communication} focus on knowledge distillation.
+Additionally, FedProto \cite{tan2022fedproto}, FPL \cite{huang2023rethinking}, FedGH \cite{yi2023fedgh}, and FedTGP \cite{zhang2024fedtgp} treat prototypes as a form of client knowledge.
+Specifically, FedProto \cite{tan2022fedproto} averages the local prototypes of each category across clients, and FPL employs a clustering strategy to derive unbiased global prototypes.
+FedTGP optimizes trainable global prototypes, while FedGH \cite{yi2023fedgh} utilizes prototypes to train the global classifier on the server.
+Moreover, several studies \cite{Zhu2021Data,Wu2022Communication} focus on knowledge distillation.
 For instance, FedGen \cite{Zhu2021Data} learns a global generator to augment the training samples for local models, while FedKD \cite{Wu2022Communication} distills a global student model to assist the learning of local models.
-Furthermore, another line of research \cite{wu2024fiarse,yi2024federated} uses homogeneous small-models as client knowledge.
+Furthermore, another line of research \cite{wu2024fiarse,yi2024federated} uses homogeneous small-models.
 An example is FedMRL \cite{yi2024federated}, which facilitates inter-client knowledge aggregation via a shared small-model.